brian-todd/CFBBot/README.md

 # CFBBot

-Chatbot for CFB implemented with RASA/SpaCy
+Chatbot for CFB implemented with RASA/SpaCy with data from [collegefootballdata.com](collegefootballdata.com)

+# Usage

+# Layout